eslint/eslint/docs/rules/no-empty.md

-# No Empty Block Statements
+# Disallow Empty Block Statements

 Empty statements usually occur due to refactoring that wasn't completed.
 You may end up with empty statements inside of blocks or `switch`, or by having too many semicolons in a row.